wp-plugins/wd-twitter-feed/readme.txt

 == Installation ==

 1. Download the plugin zip package and extract it.
-1. Put the folder named ???askupa-twitter-feed" under /wp-content/plugins/ directory
+1. Put the folder named "askupa-twitter-feed" under /wp-content/plugins/ directory
 1. Goto the plugins page in your Wordpress admin panel and click "Activate"
 1. Goto Plugins -> Twitter Feed and enter your oAuth credentials (you would need to create a new application at https://dev.twitter.com/apps)
 1. You can implements tweets into your posts and pages using shortcodes or you can go to your widget area (Appearance -> widgets) and add *Twitter Feed* to your widget panel